flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 #### DCT Before a Waypoint

 !!! warning ""
     There will be cases where your flight plan has waypoints and no airways or a mix of both.
-When you go direct from one airway to another it will usually look like the following: `WAYPOINT DCT
+When you go direct from one waypoint to another it will usually look like the following: `WAYPOINT DCT
     WAYPOINT`.
+You might also see directs represented as two waypoints without a separator, which looks like `WAYPOINT WAYPOINT`.

-    Let's look at an example and understand how program these into the MCDU. (*Please note this is not applicable to the sample flight plan in this guide and we plan to create a more advanced flight plan entry guide at a later time.*)
+    Let's look at an example and understand how to program these into the MCDU. (*Please note this is not applicable to the sample flight plan in this guide and we plan to create a more advanced flight plan entry guide at a later time.*)

     Below is the current flight plan we are utilizing: